The Best Bookshops in Thailand

-Gekko Books is a cozy, secondhand bookstore that first opened in 2000.
-Originally spelled gecko, the shop underwent a makeover and changed a few things up, including the unique spelling of its name and installing some well-needed air conditioning.
+Gekko Books is a cosy, second-hand bookshop that first opened in 2000.
+Originally spelled ‘Gecko’, the shop underwent a makeover and changed a few things up, including the unique spelling of its name and installing some well-needed air conditioning.
 For those bookworms who are also speed readers, fret not.
-This chain bookstore allows Gekko Books customers to return purchased books for up to three months.
+This chain bookshop allows Gekko Books customers to return purchases up to three months.
 Those of you who do will receive 50 percent store credit of the original price of the book if the condition remains relatively similar.
 The two locations have separate hours, so be sure to check which one you’re headed to.
-The main branch is open daily from 9 a.m. to 8 p.m.
+The main branch is open daily from 9am to 8pm.

-You might miss Passport Bookshop if you simply strode along Prasumeru Road as it’s pretty small.
-This bookstore might be petit, but it’s quaint and has become a favorite spot for readers and bookworms alike.
+You might miss Passport Bookshop if you simply strode along Prasumeru Road, as it’s pretty small.
+This bookshop might be petite, but it’s quaint and has become a favourite spot of bookworms.
 The outside of Passport Bookshop is decorated with a charming set of table and chairs alongside a bright red bike.
-Once inside, you’ll be greeted by rising bookshelves on either side, with an abundance of books about Southeast Asia.
+Once inside, you’ll be greeted by rising bookshelves on either side, with an abundance of titles about Southeast Asia.
 It’s the perfect place to gear up for the rest of your travels.
-Passport Bookshop also does decent tea and coffee for visitors hoping to sit down, relax, and stay awhile.
-The shop is open every day but Monday from 10:30 a.m. to 7 p.m.
+Passport Bookshop also does decent tea and coffee for visitors hoping to sit down, relax and stay a while.

-This small bookstore is right off the BTS Skytrain station Phrom Phong, and visitors might miss it if it weren’t for the bright yellow sign out front.
-Unlike some of the other bookstores on our list, Book is a little less cozy and comfortable.
-Books are strewn all over its small shop, with stacks upon stacks of seemingly endless, unorganized titles.
-The chaos and sheer number of books is what we love about this shop though, and it’ll keep you browsing for titles and picking up a read out of sheer curiosity.
+This small bookshop is right off the BTS Skytrain station Phrom Phong, and visitors might miss it if it weren’t for the bright yellow sign out front.
+Unlike some of the aforementioned shops, Book is a little less cosy.
+Books are strewn all over its small shop, with stacks upon stacks of seemingly endless, unorganised titles.
+The chaos and sheer number of books is what many people about this shop though, and it’ll keep you browsing for titles and picking up a read out of sheer curiosity.
 You’ll find a good choice of English titles if you look hard enough, but a large number of the books are in Japanese, however, as the store is Japanese-owned.
-Book is open every day from 9 a.m. to 7 p.m.